bpostance/bpostance.github.io/_posts/2020-12-13-introduction-to-bayesian-inference.md

 ---
 layout: post
-title:  "Bayesian Inference: introduction"
+title:  "Bayesian Inference: an introduction by hand"
 date:   2020-12-13 18:00:00 +0000
 comments: true
 categories: [tutorial,mathematics]
 tags: [bayesian-inference,bayes-theory]
 ---

-Bayesian inference is a statistical method on how one should update one’s beliefs upon observing data.
-It has wide reaching applications from optimizing prices to developing probabilistic weather forecasting.
+Bayesian inference is a statistical method used to update one’s beliefs about a process or system upon observing data.
+It has wide reaching applications from optimizing prices to developing probabilistic weather forecasting and risk models.
 In this post I will manually walk through the steps to perform Bayesian Inference.
 First, lets recap on Bayes' theorem.

 $$ P(A|B) = \frac {P(B|A)P(A)}{P(B)} $$

 In probability theory and statistics, Bayes' theorem (alternatively Bayes' law or Bayes' rule), named after Reverend Thomas Bayes, describes the probability of an event, based on prior knowledge of conditions that might be related to the event.
 [1](https://plato.stanford.edu/archives/spr2019/entries/bayes-theorem/)

-I'm a visual learner.
-My favorite intuitive example of Bayes Theorem is this [using lego bricks](https://www.countbayesie.com/blog/2015/2/18/bayes-theorem-with-lego):
+I'm a visual learner and my favorite illustration to explain Bayes Theorem is this one [using lego bricks](https://www.countbayesie.com/blog/2015/2/18/bayes-theorem-with-lego):

 <img src="/assets/images/2020-12-13-introduction-to-bayesian-inference-01.jpeg" width="400" height="400">

-The image shows a 60 (6 * 10) lego unit area:
+The image shows a 60 lego unit area (the legosphere) with:

   - 40 blue areas
   - 20 red areas
-  - 6 intersecting yellow areas.
+  - 6 overlain yellow areas.

-We can work through the maths to determine the probabilities and conditional probabilities of each colour.
+Using this example can work through the maths of Bayes' Theorem to determine the probabilities and conditional probabilities of each colour.

 ```python